 You never forget your child’s first bike ride

 In hindsight, the necessity of non-intervention by parents as children learn to ride a bike may be the reason for its iconic staying power.
-A parent’s hand letting go of the back of the child’s seat is symbolic of so many weanings that take place throughout a child’s upbringing.
+A parent’s hand letting go of the back of the child’s bicycle seat is symbolic of so many weanings that take place throughout a child’s upbringing.
 A child’s first independent bike ride is also one of those moving-away-from-parents milestones that begin with crawling across your floor and end with driving away from your home.
 In each case, both parents and children have to let go of their fears and have faith in the universe.

 The image of a hand letting go of a seat can be bittersweet, but if parents do their job well, their children will always feel the “invisible hand” of their parents ready to steady them whenever needed.
 If children’s lives get wobbly, out-of-balance or “boneshaking,” they will know they can still ask for an invisible hand from their aging parents.
 Ideally, such a stabilizing hand becomes unnecessary in adulthood, but it’s certainly comforting for aging children to know that it is always at the ready.